novoselrok/codesnippetsearch/README.md

 (the loss function is documented in code_search/train_model.py#cosine_loss).
 Further details can be found on the [WANDB run](https://app.wandb.ai/roknovosel/glorified-code-search/runs/21hzzq1h/overview).

+# TODO: Documentation is not up to date.
+It will be rewritten to reflect added repository support
 ## Model structure

 ![Model structure](assets/model.png)